 25. Petrified Forest National Park

-If you’re looking for an unforgettable natural attraction to explore, look no further than Petrified Forest National Park.
+If you’re looking for an unforgettable natural attraction, look no further than Petrified Forest National Park.
 This stunning park is home to a vast collection of petrified wood, which has been turned to stone through the process of fossilization.

 26. Kartchner Caverns State Park

 The caverns were discovered by two cavers, Gary Tenen and Randy Tufts, on November 14th, 1974.
-These caves are considered to be one of the best-preserved limestone cave systems in the world.
+These caves are considered one of the best-preserved limestone cave systems in the world.

 27. Glen Canyon National Recreation Area